rust-gamedev/ecs_bench_suite/readme.md

 ### System Scheduling

 This benchmark is designed to test how efficiently the ECS can schedule multiple independent systems on a multi-core CPU.
+This is primarily an outer-parallelism test.
 Each system should execute on a single CPU core.

 Dataset: